-If you are looking to lower your vehicle, you might wonder about the cost to put hydraulics in a car.
+If you are looking to lower your vehicle, you might wonder about the cost of putting hydraulics in a car.
 This isn’t a simple modification to perform, so it’s important that you consider the option carefully.
 In some states, the mods might not even be legal.

-In this article, we cover the expense of hydraulics in a vehicle.
-We also show you all the parts that will be used and evaluate if they can harm the car.
+In this article, I cover the expense of hydraulics in a vehicle.
+I will also show you all the parts that will be used, and evaluate if they can harm the car.

 How Much Does It Cost To Put Hydraulics in a Car?

 Turning your car into a lowrider means that you can lower it or raise it quickly.
 With some hydraulic systems, you can also jump, hop and bounce the car.
-If you’ve ever seen the dancing cars at shows, these are a good picture of what lowriders can do.
+If you’ve ever seen dancing cars at shows, that’s a good picture of what lowriders can do.